 7. Who’s the ideal candidate for a bachelor at EHL?

-Our BOSC candidates are truly varied on a cultural, social and geographical level, (over 120 nationalities!)
+Our Bachelor candidates are truly varied on a cultural, social and geographical level, (over 120 nationalities!)
 If anything were to define the EHL Bachelor profile, it would be a can-do attitude armed with curiosity and endurance; an idea-led person who wants to contribute to the community and wants to make a difference.
 There's also a certain level of humility that's required during the degree course, e.g., being ready at 5.30 am to bake bread, serve a coffee and clean a bathroom.
 A willingness to learn and adapt is essential to a successful learner profile.

 The overview